 For an eCommerce business looking to grow, seeing a decline in website traffic is cause for concern.
 Though it’s not always this straightforward and targeting plays a huge role, more traffic generally gives brands a better shot at higher sales.
 SEO and Google algorithms are two common culprits, but if those are checking out, it’s time to dig deeper into why your eCommerce site is losing traffic.
-In my work at Persado, I help clients retrieve data-backed insights into the most engaging language, layouts and formatting to use on their web page.
-These are the common solutions we find.
+Here are the common problems (and solutions) we find.

 A call to action (CTA) can potentially double your clicks.
 Getting them right is essential.
 Highly-effective landing pages do two things right when it comes to the landing page:

 They don’t scare you away: Some CTAs ask the visitor to make a large commitment right off the bat.
 But a visitor may want to browse or see the next product or offer before making a purchase.
 In these cases, hard CTAs like “apply/buy now” or “sign up” can send people off your page.
 Try softer language that directs visitors to navigate to the next step, or to view more details.

 They need to be enticing, of course!: What would you rather do?
 “Subscribe now” or “Get 20% off”?
 If the reward for subscribing is a discount off your next purchase, most people are probably more excited about the latter.
 People want instant gratification, so put the goods in front of them.